paulkarpenko/us-code-ui/uscode/title-20-education/chapter-048-department-of-education.md

 ### Statutory Notes

 #### References in Text
 The Elementary and Secondary Education Act of 1965, referred to in text, is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
-27, as amended.
-Part C of title I of the Act is classified generally to part C (§ 6391 et seq.) of subchapter I of chapter 70 of this title.
+27. Part C of title I of the Act is classified generally to part C (§ 6391 et seq.) of subchapter I of chapter 70 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301) and Tables.

 The Higher Education Act of 1965, referred to in text, is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
-1219, as amended.
+1219.
 Subpart 5 of part A of title IV of the Act is classified generally to subpart 5 (§ 1070d–2) of part A of subchapter IV of chapter 28 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001) and Tables.

 #### Amendments
 1994—Pub.
 L. 103–382 substituted “part C” for “subpart 1 of part B”.